(special thanks to the members of www.blue-semiramis.de! Pictures by A. Napp.)

 From the New Kingdom on, the title of a temple-chantress is held in great esteem and held by women of high social status.

-Stela of a Templechantress (Hamburg, Museum für Völkerkunde) Shabti of a Templechantress, 19th dyn. about 1295-1186 B. C. (London, British Museum) Stela of Tatiaset, Templechantress and descendant of a priestly family (New York, Metropolitan Museum)
+Stela of a Templechantress (Hamburg, Museum für Völkerkunde) Shabti of a Templechantress, 19th dyn. about 1295-1186 B. C. (London, British Museum) Tatiaset, Chantress in the Temple of Amun, from a priestly family (New York, Metropolitan Museum)

 Coffins and Shabti boxes of Henutmehyt, chantress in the temple of Amun in Karnak, 19th dyn., about 1279-1213 B. C. (London, British Museum) Shabti box of Henutmehyt Ushebtikasten von Henutmehyt